sr-bioin/scRNA_Seq/README.md

 #### 1).
 Merge two data sets

 It involves combining the gene expression data of two or more single-separate experiments into a unified dataset for downstream analysis.
 Correct for technical variations and enable the comparison of biological conditions.
-Seurat, Harmony, LIGER, MNN, CSS, Harmony integration approaches
+Seurat, Harmony, LIGER, MNN, CSS, Harmony integration approaches.

-&nbsp;&nbsp;&nbsp;&nbsp;a). **Seurat integration**
+→ a). **Seurat integration**
-&nbsp;&nbsp;&nbsp;&nbsp;Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
-Expression data of two or more single-separate experiments into a unified dataset for downstream analysis.
+→ Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
+This includes handling of batch effects and other technical variations between different experimental conditions or sequencing runs.
-&nbsp;&nbsp;&nbsp;&nbsp;**Seurat v5** is now properly aligned under the "Seurat integration" heading.
+→ **Seurat v5** provides improved methods for integrating large-scale datasets while preserving biological variation.